neo4j-partners/amazon-cloud-formation-neo4j/aws/README.md

 * Install AWS CLI and authenticate
 * `pipenv install`

+## AWS CLI Setup

+This file assumes that you have "profiles" set up with your AWS CLI named "govcloud" and "marketplace".
+The "marketplace" account is the one that hosts Neo4j's public marketplace presence on AWS.
+And govcloud is what it sounds like.

+Take note of `-c profileName` arguments and `--profile profileName` arguments.
+Steps below need to be repeated for public marketplaces and govcloud.

+For `aws` commands, you need multiple profile sections in your `$HOME/.aws/config`.

+For `s3cmd` commands, you need multiple config files in your `$HOME`.
+For s3cmd also see [this important note](https://stanlemon.net/2013/05/23/s3cmd-and-govcloud/)

 ## Generate CloudFormation Template

 The CloudFormation stack is a jinja template which evaluates to a CloudFormation JSON file.